robert-boulanger/xenserver-backup/readme.md

 ### Seventh: make all scripts runable

-don't forget to change the modus for the files
+don't forget to change the mode for the files
 ```
 chmod 755 *.sh
 ```